-- 17. Littering and inappropriate disposal of refuse; - 18.
-Demonstrating within or outside of the university; - 19.
-Contacting media (includes but not limited to news,
+17. Littering and inappropriate disposal of refuse;

+18. Demonstrating within or outside of the university;

+19. Contacting media (includes but not limited to news, radio, newspaper or television) without prior approval from University Management;

 20. Printing or releasing any information about the university without prior permission from the Office of Student Support Services;